johnpapa/vscode-peacock/README.md

 - Set and select a user-defined color with the [Preferred Color](#Preferred-Colors) feature
 - [Adjust the coloring of affected elements](#Element-Adjustments) by making them slightly darker or lighter to provide a subtle visual contrast between them
 - Saves colors to your workspace in the `.vscode/settings.json` file
-- Adjust the foreground for light and dark based on the contrast for the background color

 ## Settings